AshKuhlmann/loop_bloom/README.md

 loopbloom micro add "Wake up at 08:00" --goal "Sleep Hygiene"

 # 3  Begin tracking each day
+# This command will find the currently active micro-habit under "Sleep Hygiene" (which is "Wake up at 08:00") and record a successful check-in for it.
 loopbloom checkin --goal "Sleep Hygiene" --status done --note "Groggy but did it!"
 ```